edamamev/edamamev.github.io/about.md

 Ah!
 Welcome, welcome!
 Please, grab a seat, and make yourself at home.
 Allow me to regail you with my story:

-## "It's a bad time to get lost friend..."
+## "You picked a bad time to get lost friend..."
 So heyyy~!
 I'm Edme (Ed-may), a student at the [Queensland University of Technology](https://qut.edu.au) studying a Bachelor of Biomedical Sciences.
 I've loved computers since primary school, but want my career to be in the health industry.
 > With IT pervading every aspect of most industries, I can imagine a future where I meet both in the middle.
 Could be a fun future ;)